Changing the language¶

 Stay on page¶

-Insiders improves the user experience when switching between languages, e.g., if language en and de contain a page with the same path name, the user will stay on the current page:
+When switching between languages, e.g., if language en and de contain a page with the same path name, the user will stay on the current page:

 Directionality¶